 Fail #2: Not bringing a deep conditioning (DC) treatment!

 After studying abroad, I went straight to Miami for a few days.
 I couldn’t deal with the extensions any longer, so I started taking out the synthetic hair.
 Since I didn’t moisturize my hair underneath when taking the synthetic hair out, the relaxed ends started to break off.
-The same day, I went to a stylist who claimed to have knowledge in transitioning hair; I should’ve known she was sketchy.
-Once I sat in her chair she took a comb through my dry hair!
-Basically ripping out most of my relaxed ends.
+The same day, I went to a stylist who claimed to be knowledgeable in transitioning hair; I should’ve known she was sketchy.
+Once I sat in her chair she took a comb through my dry hair, essentially ripping out most of my relaxed ends.

 I hope this post helps anyone who is traveling for an extensive period of time with transitioning hair.
 It’s possible to travel with two hair textures, as long as you probably care for it; and make sure to not make the same mistakes I did.